Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 ![image](https://github.com/user-attachments/assets/639af7eb-c299-4928-a4d8-39710dd3bfa5)

-Note: If the rubber ring is not included in the package, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-Our support team can arrange for a replacement.
+Note: If the rubber ring is not included in the package, our support team can arrange for a replacement.

-3. If the issue persists, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-When contacting us, please provide a video that captures the sound of water flowing from the humidifier.
+3. If the issue persists, please provide a video that captures the sound of water flowing from the humidifier.
 This will help our R&D team investigate the matter further.